Loft conversion cost UK: room-in-roof, dormer and hip-to-gable prices

 Median £2,500 across 7 real prices

-If your combi has finally given up, the good news is a like-for-like replacement is usually the simplest heating job going.
+If your combi has finally given up, a like-for-like replacement is usually the simplest heating job going.

 Median £2,500 across 7 real prices

-An air source heat pump is a bigger upfront outlay than a gas boiler, but a government grant takes a large chunk off the price.
+An air source heat pump costs more upfront than a gas boiler, but the £7,500 Boiler Upgrade Scheme grant takes a large chunk off the price before you pay a penny, and 0% VAT on the installation trims it further.

 Median £7,500 across 8 real prices